AG7-ES/nlp-pipeline-repo/README.md

 * Git

-* Docker & Docker Compose
+* Docker and Docker Compose

-### Configuration & Environment Variables
+### Configuration and Environment Variables

 Create a `.env` file in the root directory with the following variables: